Will Jackson (Wentworth)

-William Jackson is a character in Wentworth Prison.
+William Jackson is a fictional character in Wentworth Prison.
 Will is portrayed by Robbie Magasiva.
 Will is notable for his friendships with Matthew Fletcher and Bea Smith.
 Will has also been involved in a one-sided rivalry with Joan Ferguson.

 Development

 Magasiva talked about getting the role.
 He said "It was an interesting time.
 It was a learning curve for me.
-If the whole idea was to get into a room with a casting director and make an impression I did what I came for.
+If the whole idea was to get into a room with a casting director and make an impression, I did what I came for.
 They've seen my work and have me in mind, so I've achieved that.
 I came back thinking it was the most impossible thing to do, there's no chance of me ever kind of making it there.
 But I came back and thought if I put in the hard work and keep on doing what I'm doing it is doable."

 Storylines

 Backstory

-Before his wife's death, Will seemed to be a very easy going officer.
+Before his wife's death, Will seemed to be a very easy-going officer.
 He was quite relaxed around the prisoners.
-Like his colleague, Vera Bennett, he cared about the women, and got involved in prison life, but unlike Vera, he didn't get too concerned with the prisoners' problems.
+Like his colleague, Vera Bennett, he cared about the women, and got involved in prison life, but unlike Vera, he did not get too concerned with the prisoners' problems.

 Will was a social worker before becoming a prison officer, during his time as a social worker, he removed a baby from a prisoner, who was later murdered because of her inappropriate relationship with an officer.